MECHANICAL ENGINEERING (MEGN)

 MEGN686.
 ADVANCED LINEAR OPTIMIZATION.
 3.0 Semester Hrs.

-(II) As an advanced course in optimization, we expand upon topics in linear programming: advanced formulation, the dual simplex method, the interior point method, algorithmic tuning for linear programs (including numerical stability considerations), column generation, and Dantzig-Wolfe decomposition.
+As an advanced course in optimization, we expand upon topics in linear programming: advanced formulation, the dual simplex method, the interior point method, algorithmic tuning for linear programs (including numerical stability considerations), column generation, and Dantzig-Wolfe decomposition.
 Time permitting, dynamic programming is introduced.
 Applications of state-of-the-art hardware and software emphasize solving real-world problems in areas such as manufacturing, mining, energy, transportation and logistics, and the military.
 Computers are used for model formulation and solution.
-Offered every other year.
 Prerequisite: MEGN586.
-3 hours lecture; 3 semester hours.

 View Course Learning Outcomes